 In NSW, the standard traffic penalty notice issued by the State Debt Recovery Office (SDRO) states the following:

-That proves beyond a shadow of doubt that traffic infringements are breaches of criminal law and therefore the entire burden of proof rests with the Crown and the obligation is there for the Crown to prove BEYOND REASONABLE DOUBT that a person actually committed the offence.
-They cannot make a person "responsible" for an offence merely because they have a photo of his car's number plate, but this is how state governments have perverted the law in most states.
+That proves beyond a shadow of doubt that traffic infringements are breaches of criminal law and therefore the entire burden of proof should rest with the Crown and the obligation is there for the Crown to prove BEYOND REASONABLE DOUBT that a person actually committed the offence.
+They should not be permitted to make a person "responsible" for an offence merely because they have a photo of that person's vehicle number plate, but this is how state governments have perverted the law.

 Furthermore, the Australian Law Reform Commission (ALRC) has the following in a document called Burden Of Proof.